Are you newly diagnosed with HIV or AIDS and feeling lost, feeling overwhelmed, scared, nervous and completely overwhelmed?

 Where do I find an HIV doctor?

-I asked my local HIV service organization and they offered me some great resource.
+I asked my local HIV service organization and they offered me some great resources.

 Is there a cure for HIV coming out soon?